 Yes.
 The MoCRA Act grants three new powers of enforcement to FDA that promise to reshape the industry:

-• Expanded Records Access – As mentioned earlier, FDA has the authority under the Act to access your adverse event records.
+- Expanded Records Access – As mentioned earlier, the FDA has the authority under the Act to access your adverse event records.
 It can also access records related to each of your products if there is reason to believe that a product or an ingredient is adulterated or poses a threat to public health.

-• Authority to Suspend Registration or Product Listing – FDA can terminate a product listing if there is a reasonable probability that the product could cause serious health problems.
+- Authority to Suspend Registration or Product Listing – The FDA can terminate a product listing if there is a reasonable probability that the product could cause serious health problems.
 This means you cannot legally sell that product in the country until it is relisted.
 If the Agency believes other products manufactured in the facility may be affected, it can suspend the facility registration.

-• Recall Authority – Prior to MoCRA, all product recalls for cosmetics were voluntary.
+- Recall Authority – Prior to MoCRA, all product recalls for cosmetics were voluntary.
 The Act grants FDA the power to recall a product if there is a reasonable probability that it is adulterated, misbranded, or could cause serious health problems.

 Does MoCRA Include Exemptions for Small Businesses?